RootRooster/dotfiles/README.md

 stow .
 ```

-## Starting yabai and skhd
+## Starting yabai and skhd - legacy
 Type in the following commands to start yabai and skhd.
+Yabai and skhd have been replaced with aerospace.
 ```
 yabai --start-service
 ```